Since September 2015, mobile technology has become a key tool in personalising learning and igniting enthusiasm amongst our pupils at PGS.

 Do we need Wi-Fi at home?

-Whilst not essential, Wi-Fi at home will allow students to utilise fully online resources, including the School’s virtual learning environment (MyPGS), Google Apps for Education and various resources that will be identified by teachers.
+Whilst not essential, Wi-Fi at home will allow students to utilise fully online resources, including the School’s virtual learning environment (MyPGS), G Suite for Education and various resources that will be identified by teachers.
 Of course, it is ultimately up to families to make a decision about this option.